dragomirdev/DataTachyonPlatform/README.md

 Data Tachyon Platform (DTP) is a software solution that provides a layered architecture for the delivery of end-to-end enterprise software projects.

+## DTP Types

+There are 3 types of DTP that can be deployed in an organisation i.e.

+#### On-Premise

+For organisations that have sensitive data where they would like to keep it on-premise, DTP can be installed directly on servers of their choice using any Linux-based OS (in our case Ubuntu).

+#### Hybrid

+Organisations that would like to do the majority of pre-processing on-premise and sending just a limited dataset to the Cloud then a Hybrid solution can be installed.

+#### Cloud

+Organisations that have a Cloud strategy in place can deploy DTP in MS-AZURE, Google, AWS or IBM Cloud environments.

 ## Architectural Layers

 ### Integration